Pakistan, Turkiye Enjoy Shared Bonds Of Historical, Cultural Affinities: Hina Khar - UrduPoint

 The minister of state said that they were committed to enhancing the bilateral trade volume to $5 billion in the next three years.

-The Pakistanis have found Turkiye as a great tourism destination, she observed.
+The Pakistanis had found Turkiye as a great tourism destination, she observed.

 She expressed the optimism that the close camaraderie between the generations of both countries would continue in future and the upcoming generations would further strengthen the same bonds of close affinities, brotherhood and affection.